 By Anu Agarwal of Destination Checkoff.com

-No LA list would be complete without a visit to Disneyland and Disney California Adventure.
+No LA list would be complete without a visit to Disneyland and Disney California Adventure (technically in Orange County and not LA).
 It is not just for kids either, these world famous theme parks are loved by grown ups too!

 Disneyland in Anaheim is the original park that was envisioned by Walt Disney himself and has the classic themes and attractions based on older Disney movies that are nostalgic to most grown ups.
 But it soon got too small, so he opened the monstrous Disney World in Florida.